AI-generated

 Provisions

-• Article 304 of the Penal Code — Defines and penalizes the crime of falsification of private documents; interpreted by the Court to require simulation of signature when the falsification involves attaching another's signature.
+• Article 300 of the Penal Code — Defines the crime of falsification of private documents.
+The SC interpreted the elements herein to require simulation.

 Notable Concurring Opinions

-• Arellano, C.J., Torres, Mapa, Johnson, and Willard, JJ. — Concurred in the judgment of acquittal without writing separate opinions.
+• Arellano, C.J., Torres, Mapa, Johnson and Willard, JJ.
+(Concurring) — Concurred with the majority decision.
+No separate opinions filed.